-- If there is anything confusing or open questions from the development team, the product owner has some time to get things straightened out before the next sprint planning ceremony.
+- If there are anything confusing or open questions from the development team, the product owner has some time to get things straightened out before the next sprint planning ceremony.

 Collectively, this discussion does what I call “programming the team’s collective subconscious.”
-It gets everyone thinking about what’s coming up next and, in the back of their minds, they’ll start thinking about how they might build it during the next sprint.
+It gets everyone thinking about what’s coming up next.
+In the back of their minds, they’ll start thinking about how they might build it during the next sprint.